NVIDIA/DALI/docs/supported_ops.rst

     Unary operators implementing `__pos__(self)` and `__neg__(self)`.
     The result of an unary arithmetic operation always keeps the input type.
-    Unary operators accept only Tensor inputs from other operators.
+    Unary operators accept only TensorList inputs from other operators.

-    :rtype: Tensor of the same type
+    :rtype: TensorList of the same type

 .. function:: Binary arithmetic operations: +, -, *, /, //